 - One version of this recipe adds 4 dashes of absinthe or pastis, skips the crème de framboise, and uses 1/2 ounce of lemon juice.
 Sometimes as much as 1/4 ounce of absinthe is recommended.

 - You can also rinse the glass with absinthe or another anise-flavored liqueur.
-This option is used often in cocktails, such as the Sazerac and monkey gland, to add just a hint of the flavor commonly associated with black licorice.
+This option is used often in cocktails, such as the Sazerac, to add just a hint of the flavor commonly associated with black licorice.

 - Another version skips the crème de framboise and uses up to 1 ounce of grenadine instead.

 How Strong Is a Millionaire Cocktail?